How to Promote Your Premium WordPress Theme

 Your theme can be a real breakthrough for WordPress, but it it won’t matter unless people know about it.
 Building a theme is just the beginning.
-Promotion is more exhausting.
-That’s why we’ve prepared a short guide on how to master all the tricky aspects of promoting your premium WordPress theme, even with limited budget.
+Promotion is a never ending process.
+That’s why we’ve prepared a short guide on how to master many of the tricky aspects of promoting a free or premium WordPress theme, even with little to no budget.

 It’s important to know how customers think and what helps them make decisions.
-When creating a landing page for your WordPress theme, try to bear in mind the most widely used customer behavior model once acronymed AIDA: Awareness (or Attention), Interest, Desire and Action.
-This is a basic proven formula for creating an effective landing page.
-It implies that your task is to grab and hold website visitor’s attention, make maximum clear what problem your theme solves, which “pain” you cure.
+When creating a landing page for your WordPress theme, try to bear in mind the most widely used customer behavior model AIDA:

-When prospects are interested and have a desire to learn more about the product you offer or even want to buy it, direct their actions with a noticeable call-to-action button like “Details”, “Get now”, “Download Theme” (for freemium versions).
+When prospects are interested and have a desire to learn more about the product you offer or even want to buy it, direct their actions.
+Use a noticeable call-to-action button for “Learn More”, “Buy Now”, “Free Trial” or even “Download Theme” (for free versions).

 So, we have an understanding of the psychological model.
 Now, let’s see what physical blocks/elements are essential for your landing page structure: